-New, cheap malaria vaccine backed by WHO
+Malaria vaccine big advance against major child killer

 However, the key difference is the ability to manufacture the University of Oxford vaccine - called R21 - at scale.

-The world's largest vaccine manufacturer - the Serum Institute of India - is already lined up to make more than 100 million doses a year.
+The world's largest vaccine manufacturer - the Serum Institute of India - is already lined up to make more than 100 million doses a year and plans to scale up to 200 million doses a year.

 So far there are only 18 million doses of RTS,S.

-The World Health Organization said the new R21 vaccine would be a "vital additional tool" as demand for malaria vaccines was far outstripping supply and available from the middle of next year.
+The WHO said the new R21 vaccine would be a "vital additional tool".
+Each dose costs $2-4 (£1.65 to £3.30) and four doses are needed per person.
+That is about half the price of RTS,S.

+The two vaccines use similar technologies and target the same stage of the malaria parasite's lifecycle.
+However, the newer vaccine is easier to manufacture as it requires a smaller dose and uses a simpler adjuvant (a chemical given in the vaccine that jolts the immune system into action).

 In 2021, there were 247 million cases of malaria and 619,000 people died, most of them children under the age of five.
 More than 95% of malaria is found in Africa.